• Skip to content

 Lactase non-persistence (hypolactasia)

-Congenital lactase deficiency (alactasia)
+Congenital lactase deficiency (primary alactasia)

 This happens when babies are born with no lactase enzymes at all.
-This is genetic and extremely rare.
+This is a genetic condition and extremely rare.
 Babies with this kind of lactose intolerance have severe diarrhoea from the first day of life and fail to thrive.
 They need a special diet from the time they’re born so they can grow and develop well.

 Secondary lactose intolerance